 Step 6 – Setup VirtualHost with FastCGI

 Finally, create a VirtualHost in our Apache configuration file with FastCGI support.
-VirtualHosts are used to configure multiple sites with single IP.
+VirtualHosts are used to configure multiple sites with a single IP.
 Below configuration will allow siting svr1.tecadmin.net with any system IP on port 80.

 <VirtualHost *:80> ServerName svr1.tecadmin.net ServerAdmin [email protected] DocumentRoot /var/www/html ScriptAlias /cgi-bin/ "/var/www/cgi-bin/" <Directory "/var/www/html"> Options +Indexes +FollowSymLinks +ExecCGI AddHandler php-fastcgi .php Action php-fastcgi /cgi-bin/php.fastcgi AllowOverride All Order allow,deny Allow from All </Directory> </VirtualHost>